Cluster Policies

 - external databases

-- S3 and object storage endpoints
+- S3 endpoints and object storage

 - corporate services outside the namespace